jaantollander/masters-thesis/content/21_puhti.md

 It is helpful to separate the file system operations performed by system UIDs from the other UIDs.

 Puhti separates its file system into *storage areas*, such that each storage area has a dedicated directory.
-It shares a Lustre file system across *home*, *projappl*, and *scratch* storage areas with different uses and quotas.
+It shares a Lustre parallel file system across *home*, *projappl*, and *scratch* storage areas with different uses and quotas.

 - *Home* is intended for storing personal data and configuration files.
 In the file system, it resides at `/users/<user>` available via the `$HOME` variable and has a default quota of 10 GB and 100 000 files per user.